pegasd/puppet-cron/README.md

 ## Description

-This module is an interface for cron and incron jobs with the main goal to be tidy.
+This module is an interface for cron and incron jobs with the main idea to be tidy.
 That means that any jobs that are not managed should not exist.
-Once you switch all cron jobs to this module, simply removing the definition is sufficient without worrying about setting `ensure => disable` and waiting for changes to propagate.
+Once you switch all cron jobs to this module, simply removing the definition is sufficient without worrying about setting
+`ensure => disable` and waiting for changes to propagate.

 ## Setup